MAHESH-THILAK-K/ADDITIONAL-PROJECT/TokayEdge Lite Platform/README.md

 Copyright (c) 2025 Mahesh Thilak K

-Permission is hereby granted, free of charge, to any person obtaining a copy of this hardware design and associated documentation files, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies — subject to the above copyright notice appearing in all copies.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this hardware design, firmware, and trained model files, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies — subject to the above copyright notice appearing in all copies.

 THE HARDWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-THE AUTHOR ACCEPTS NO LIABILITY FOR DAMAGE TO PERSONS, PROPERTY, OR EQUIPMENT ARISING FROM IMPROPER USE OF LITHIUM CELL TECHNOLOGY.
+Note: Pre-trained TFLite Micro model files in /models/ are provided for evaluation use.
+Verify licensing of base architectures (MobileNet, DS-CNN) before commercial redistribution.
 ```

 Full text: [LICENSE](LICENSE)